rpbt/libraries/rpbt-core/README.md

     <version>1.0-SNAPSHOT</version>
 </dependency>
 ```
 If you are creating a plugin/mod and shading the library, make sure to relocate all rpbt classes to avoid collisions.
-[See this example.](../README.md#Relocating)
+See the root README.md.
 ## Usage
 Create an rpbt repository from a url.
 ```java